quasarframework/quasar-framework.org/source/guide/app-deploying-spa.md

 You should be able to adapt this guide to any other static site deployment tool.

 ## Deploying on Github Pages

-## Deploying on Dokku

-Todo: Should be very similar to Heroku